jnozzi/cocoadev.com/markdown/CommandPrompt.md

 if (fork() == 0) { /* splits process into two, returns 0 if the child process */
     exec("cat x");
-    General/NSLog(@"failed execution");
+    NSLog(@"failed execution");
 }

-All you need to do is figure out how to parse the output into a General/NSTextView if you intend to. - General/PietroGagliardi
+All you need to do is figure out how to parse the output into a NSTextView if you intend to. - PietroGagliardi

 ----

 None of you realize that he needs the user to be able to use the telnet session.
-At which point you should use Terminal.app (or another terminal emulator), and launch it using General/NSWorkspace.
+At which point you should use Terminal.app (or another terminal emulator), and launch it using NSWorkspace.
 Launching GUI apps from the UNIX domain -- i.e. fork() + system("open Terminal.app") -- is unsupported (look up Mach bootstrap namespaces) and probably won't work in Leopard.

 ----
-Try encapsulating it in a shell script with Platypus - General/PietroGagliardi
+Try encapsulating it in a shell script with Platypus - PietroGagliardi

 ----
 The dumbness of the code examples on this page astounds me.
 There isn't even a function named     exec, and the     exec* class of functions will not be able to parse a string such as     "cat x".